 Walentyna & Aleksander Janta-Polczynski House Coalition

 The Walentyna & Aleksander Janta-Polczynski House Coalition is comprised of several groups that came together for the common goal of Landmarking the Walentyna & Aleksander Janta-Polczynski house and highlighting the brave and honorable work of Walentyna & Aleksander Janta-Polczynski.
-The organizations are former Six to Celebrate and Grassroots Award winner Elmhurst History and Cemeteries Preservation Society who will be represented by Marialena Giampino; the Polish National Congress represented by Klara Wisniewska; the Polish Falcons of America represented by April Miller; and Inside Elmhurst represented by Alfonso Quiroz.
+The organizations are former Six to Celebrate and Grassroots Award winner Elmhurst History and Cemeteries Preservation Society who will be represented by Marialena Giampino; the Polish American Congress represented by Klara Wisniewska; the Polish Falcons of America represented by Tim Kuzma; and Inside Elmhurst represented by Alfonso Quiroz.
 The groups will discuss how Walentyna was pivotal in revealing Nazi atrocities to the world and how Walentyna and Aleksander’s home in Elmhurst, Queens became a safe haven for Polish émigré elite in the United States.

 Upper Riverside Residents Alliance